machal/cssmine-content/css3-border-image.md

 --------------------------------------

-[CSS gradients](<css3-gradients.md>) count as images, therefore you can use a color gradient as a border.
+[CSS gradients](<css3-gradients.md>) count as images, therefore you can use a color gradient as border.

 But remember that you always have to define a native image border.
-First for handling sizes, second for creating a fallback for browser not supporting `border-image`.
+First for handling sizes, second for creating a fallback for browsers not supporting `border-image`.
 So, for the sake of this example, let's create a 20 pixel border around an element: